MultiSafepay/docs/content/integrations/prestashop-1-6.md

 - PrestaShop 1.6
 - Tested on PHP 7.0

-# How to install and configure
+# Installation and configuration

-> **Tip!** We recommend first installing the plugin in a test environment, following the PrestaShop 1.6 installation procedure.
+✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the PrestaShop 1.6 installation procedure.
 Always make a backup.

 1. Unpack the contents of the .zip archive and upload the **Modules** folder via SFTP to the PrestaShop root directory, merging the two folders.
 2. Sign in to your PrestaShop 1.6 <<glossary:backend>>.